aolszowka/MsBuildDuplicateProjectGuid/README.md

 ## Usage
+There are now two ways to run this tool:

+1. (Compiled Executable) Invoke the tool via `MsBuildDuplicateProjectGuid.exe` and pass the arguments.
+2. (Dotnet Tool) Install this tool using the following command `dotnet tool install MsBuildDuplicateProjectGuid` (assuming that you have the nuget package in your feed) then invoke it via `dotnet duplicate-projectguid`

+In both cases the flags are identical to the tooling.

 ```
-Usage: MsBuildDuplicateProjectGuid C:\DirectoryWithProjects
+Usage: C:\DirectoryWithProjects

 Scans given directory for MsBuild Projects; reporting any duplicate ProjectGuids
 it finds.

 Arguments:

               <>             The directory to scan for MSBuild Projects
       --xml                  Produce Output in XML Format
   -?, -h, --help             Show this message and exit
 ```

 ## Hacking
 The most likely change you will want to make is changing the supported project files.
-In theory this tool should support any MSBuild Project Format that utilizes a ProjectGuid.
+In theory this tool should support any MSBuild Project Format that utilizes a `ProjectGuid`.
+This means that .NET Core Projects will not work out of the box.

-See MsBuildDuplicateProjectGuid.GetProjectsInDirectory(string) for the place to modify this.
+See `MsBuildDuplicateProjectGuid.GetProjectsInDirectory(string)` for the place to modify this.

+To assist in testing the `dotnet tool` version of this tool there is a batch file in `build\Update-Package.bat` that will attempt to clean up your NuGet Package Cache (in Windows) and re-install the tool as a local tool.

 ## Contributing
 Pull requests and bug reports are welcomed so long as they are MIT Licensed.